nfiacco/nfiacco.github.io/_posts/2021-01-26-a-love-letter-to-golang-concurrency.md

 ### Friendlier

-Golang graciously abstracted all of this `inotify` and scheduling nonsense away from the developer-- you can just write plain-old sequential code without having to worry about callbacks.
-Anyone who has written concurrent software with Boost::asio (or pre-Promise Javascript for that matter) has horror stories of callback hell.
-At the same time, Golang borrowed the channel concept from Boost::asio, which makes writing lock-free concurrent code a breeze (read: no more deadlocks).
+Golang graciously abstracted all of this `inotify` and scheduling nonsense away from the developer-- you can just write plain-old sequential code without getting into callback hell.
+Golang also employs the channel concept from Tony Hoare's CSP model of concurrency, which makes writing lock-free interprocess communication a breeze (read: no more deadlocks).

-I love the Golang concurrency model, and so should you.
+This is just a subset of what sets the Golang apart, but the point stands: **I love the Golang concurrency model, and so should you.**